dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 * Sidecar, as the Intel i5-12400F doesn't have an iGPU, and SideCar supports either the iGPU or a T2, not an AMD GPU.
 * Items requiring QuickSync won't work, as the i5-12400F doesn't have an iGPU.
 * All video-out ports on the motherboard, as Intel 11th-12th gen (Xe) iGPU isn't supported in MacOS.
+* Universal Control and related functions aren't reliable for me.
+Others have reported success.

 **Disabled**